btroncone/learn-rxjs/operators/filtering/filter.md

 ---

-:bulb: If you would like to complete an observable when a condition fails, check out [takeWhile](takewhile.md)!
+💡 If you would like to complete an observable when a condition fails, check out [takeWhile](takewhile.md)!

 ---